rijs/docs/primer.md

 ripple('tweets', [], { from, to })
 ```

-#### **`to`**
+#### **`to (res { name, body, headers }, change { key, value, type })`**

 Whenever a resource is sent from the server **to** a client, it will be passed through this first.

-`this` is the socket being sent to, first argument is the current resource body to transform.
+`this` is the socket being sent to, the first argument is the resource and the the second argument is change info.
 This function is used to send a different representation to a client, if at all.

-For example, returning `false` will not send the resource at all, useful for privatising some resources:
+Returning `false` will not send the resource at all, useful for privatising some resources:

 ```js
 tweets => false
 ```

+Returning `true` will just continue with streaming the `change`.
+If you return anything else, it will stream that representation of the resource instead.

-The following will collapse and just send the total number of tweets.
+For example, the following will collapse and just send the total number of tweets.
 Whenever there is a change to the `tweets` resource, a push will still be triggered to broadcast to all clients so they are still always up to date, but instead of transferring an array of all tweets, they will just get the total count representation now:

 ```js
 tweets => tweets.length